curl/curl/docs/libcurl/opts/CURLOPT_XFERINFOFUNCTION.md

 # DEFAULT

-By default, libcurl has an internal progress meter.
+NULL - use the internal progress meter.
 That is rarely wanted by users.

+# %PROTOCOLS%

 # EXAMPLE